pyrddlgym-project/pyRDDLGym/docs/jax.rst

    * - train_seconds
      - Maximum seconds to train for
    * - plot_step
-     - How often to update the graphical plan visualizer
+     - How often to update the plan visualizer
    * - plot_kwargs
-     - kwargs to pass to the graphical plan visualizer constructor
+     - kwargs to pass to plan visualizer constructor (see next table for options)
    * - policy_hyperparams
      - Dictionary of hyper-parameter values to pass to the policy
    * - print_progress